tchiotludo/akhq/docs/docs/configuration/akhq.md

 This means, by default, everything is masked.
 This is useful in production scenarios where data must be carefully selected and made available to users of AKHQ - usually this is for regulatory compliance of personal/sensitive information.

+PLEASE NOTE: This has the side effect of being unable to show unstructured data at all.
+This is because if the schema registry is down, the binary data would otherwise be unfilterable.
+Instead, a placeholder message is shown.

 If you wish to mask data this way, you can:
 - Set a value in `akhq.security.data-masking.jsonMaskReplacement` (this defaults to `xxxx`)
 - Set `akhq.security.data-masking.mode` to `json_mask_by_default`